cadwalt/On-Campus-Nutrition-Tracker/README.md

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en/download) (version 16 or higher)*

 If you're on Mac, I recommend installing Node.js using Brew with npm.
 If you're on Windows, I recommend installing using Chocolatey with npm.
-Here's a tutorial if you need more help: [tutorial](https://www.youtube.com/watch?v=ICysCMwOmcM)
+Here's a [tutorial](https://www.youtube.com/watch?v=ICysCMwOmcM) if you need more help.

 ## 📥 Cloning the Repository